Keep Up With Us

 Breckenridge in December is like stepping into a real-life snow globe.
 Sparkling holiday lights and glittering snowflakes are enough to make any Grinch believe again.
-The entire month is filled with festivals and events, so be sure to mark your calendars for a December trip to Breckenridge this winter!
+The entire month is filled with special events, holiday celebrations and plenty of reasons to head outside so be sure to mark your calendars for a December trip to Breckenridge this winter!

 Breckenridge in December: Events

 It’s a truly magical time of the year.
 Here’s a lineup of the signature events:

 - The holiday kickoff event typically falls on the first weekend in December and features hundreds of Santas racing down Main Street with milk and cookie “aid” stations followed by caroling, the official lighting up of the holiday lights in Blue River Plaza and throughout town and visits with Santa.
 This event is perfect for the whole family and includes a Holiday Dog Parade for your furry friends and a Reindeer Run for kids 12 and under.
 Everyone will enjoy seeing Santa’s early visit to Breckenridge to light the town tree and the holiday spirit.